Battle Camp

 Battle Camp is a reality competition television series produced by Thames Fremantle.
 It premiered on Netflix on April 23, 2025.

 The series features contestants from other Netflix reality shows who team up and compete in challenges.
 As they compete for $250,000, only the most unbeatable, unbreakable, and unhateable will survive.
 The series is hosted by Taylor Lewan.

 Battle Camp has received mixed reviews from critics.

 Format

 Upon arrival, the players are divided into three teams: the Wolves, the Bears, and the Eagles.
 They try to keep their names off a spinning wheel.
 In each episode, the players' names can be added to the wheel by challenges, punishments, and votes.

 Challenges

 The teams compete against one another in challenges that test their mental and physical strength.
 In early episodes, the winning team receives immunity from the upcoming elimination.
 The losing team's members have their name put on the wheel.

-In later episodes, the winning team doesn't get immunity.
+In later episodes, the winning team does not get immunity.